 PHB Ethical Beauty – PHB stands for pure, handmade, British in case you were wondering – is a British family-run company.
 The range is now stocked in twenty countries worldwide and there are PHB Ethical Beauty stores in five countries!
-Not only do they create products without the use of animal-derived ingredients, animal cruelty, plastic microbeads, parabens, SLS/SLES/ALS, synthetic fragrance/parfum, colourants/dyes, PEGs, petrochemicals, formaldehyde, DEA/TEA, phthalates, urea, palm oil or alcohol, but PHB are also a very passionate brand who aim to raise awareness about ethical issues in the cosmetics industry, donate 20% of net profits to charities to help improve the lives of people and animals worldwide, and are in the process of starting their own charity!
+Not only do they create products without the use of animal-derived ingredients, animal cruelty, plastic microbeads, parabens, SLS/SLES/ALS, synthetic fragrance/parfum, colourants/dyes, PEGs, petrochemicals, formaldehyde, DEA/TEA, phthalates, urea, palm oil or alcohol, but PHB is also a very passionate brand who aim to raise awareness about ethical issues in the cosmetics industry, donate 20% of net profits to charities to help improve the lives of people and animals worldwide, and are in the process of starting their own charity!

 The founder of PHB Ethical Beauty is Rose Brown, a vegan who strongly believes that your beauty products should align with your personal beliefs.
 With this in mind, she set out to create a range of products inspired by nature, natural, vegan & halal certified beauty products and in 2012 PHB Ethical Beauty was born.

-When I was judging the 2016 Natural Health International Beauty Awards, PHB Ethical Beauty were one of the entrants, and I got to try their brightening range of products.
+When I was judging the 2016 Natural Health International Beauty Awards, PHB Ethical Beauty was one of the entrants, and I got to try their brightening range of products.
 Here’s what I thought of them:

 This cleanser is a light creamy texture that melts into the skin upon application.
-It rinses away easily, almost emulsifying on contact with water and there’s no trace of product or impurities..
+It rinses away easily, almost emulsifying on contact with water and there’s no trace of product or impurities.
 I love anything with ylang ylang in it, so this is a winner for me.
 After use, my skin feels lovely and soft as well as clean afterwards.

 A nice gel cleanser that is quite fine and easily distributed around the face; warning a little goes a long way so not too much needed!
 The fragrance is refreshing and zingy lime – I would have liked the spearmint to come through a bit more though.
 This face wash left my skin feeling clean and soft, was easily removed with water and left no tackiness.
 I felt the blood coming to my skin’s surface as I used it – a gentle tingle only – no burning mind!